“The Cultural Core of Hinduism” by Timothy Paul (link)

 This collection of papers on Hindu ministry includes an approach to understanding “Hinduism,” lessons from Hindus who followed Christ, and practical pointers for Hindu ministry.

-Following Jesus in the Hindu Context: The Intriguing Implications of N. V. Tilak’s Life and Thought, by H. L. Richard (link)
+Following Jesus in the Hindu Context: The Intriguing Implications of N. V. Tilak’s Life and Thought, by H. L. Richard (1999)

 A study of N. V. Tilak (1861-1919), the outstanding figure in Protestant history for contextual Christian witness among Hindus.
 Tilak developed a paradigm for contextual biblical witness and remains a model of what it means to truly represent Christ in the Hindu world.